Encapsulation in Java or object oriented programming

 better manage risk with change in requirement.
 Along with abstaction

-in java
+in java and polymorphism

-, Encapsulation is a must know concept.
+in Java, Encapsulation is a must know concept.
 In this java tutorial we will see How to use encapsulation in Java, advantage and disadvantage of Encapsulation

 and various design patterns and real life problems which makes use of